 We then get to choose some lunch from a menu and the cabin crew on the upper deck bring this in for us.
 Entry to the flight deck is monitored, they would usually call us to warn us they are coming and we have cameras around the door to check it is clear before electronically unlocking and opening the door.
 There is also a keypad by the door and the cabin crew can request entry through that, however, we can always accept or deny entry.

 In the bunk sometimes I sleep, sometimes I may read a book or watch a programme on my iPad.
 Our bunk area on the 747 is great, it can only be accessed from the flight deck and is very quiet and dark so really helps us get some rest.
 During low workloads it is much better to ensure we all rest so we are all awake and alert for the approach and landing when the workload is higher.
 The pilot flying will normally choose which break they would like to have.
 I decided to take the middle break.

 Crossing the Atlantic we speak to air traffic control through our HF radios and through our FMC, it is a little like text messaging and it’s called CPDLC.
 We have to get a clearance to avoid weather and we have a dedicated frequency 123.450 which we tune up so that all pilots in a similar area can talk to one another, it’s not for idle chit chat but more for warning others about weather or turbulence.

 Before heading off for my break I head off for a walk around the aircraft to stretch my legs and chat to the cabin crew to check they are all ok.
 It is a good way of picking up on an issues as we cannot see their body language when we speak on the phone.
-Inevitably you may get chatting to some customers, I also quite like to grab some chocolate to keep the energy levels up (Ha!
-I just love chocolate!) from our club kitchen which is a buffet area in the Club World galley where there is sandwiches, ice cream, drinks, biscuits and chocolate that you can help yourself to.
+Inevitably you may get chatting to some customers, I also quite like to grab some chocolate to keep the energy levels up from our club kitchen which is a buffet area in the Club World galley where there is sandwiches, ice cream, drinks, biscuits and chocolate that you can help yourself to.

 I am woken up to the ‘ding dong’ that means the end of my rest, like any alarm clock its not a popular noise.
 We always try to get out of the bunk rest facility quickly so the next guy can get in to maximise their opportunity to sleep.
 We can get changed again and cleaned up in the flight deck whilst the other pilot continues to fly the aircraft.

 Next, the cabin crew call with a customer in Business Class who is experiencing chest pains.
 We have a contract with a facility called Medlink.
 This a facility where we can call them up on our satellite phone and obtain advice and direction on how to proceed.
 They have specialist aviation doctors available to talk to.
 They will also give a recommendation on continuing or diverting the flight.

 They advise they believe the customers will still make their connections with some assistance so we arrange ground staff to meet some of our customers at the top of the airbridge on arrival and we pass this information on to the CSM who passes on the information to the customers.